Skip to content

 Last week, my therapist and I were talking about the challenges of parenting.
 She told me a story that was intended to be illustrative for a challenge I’m facing on the parenting front, but it ended up being incredibly illustrative for me personally.

 She told me about an experiment run in an English school.
 The school was designed to be an alternative school for ‘troubled’ kids, kids that were failing to succeed in mainstream schools.
-What was special about this alternate school was how little the schoolmaster changed from a ‘normal’ school.
-He made albeit major adjustment.
+What was special about this school was how little the schoolmaster changed from a normal school.
+He made one major adjustment.
 There were no rules, save one: you use not impede on the space or rights of another student.
 Aside from that, students were left to their own devices.

 They could go to class when and if they liked.
 Roam the hallways.
 Hang out in the library or on the playground.
 Whatever struck their fancy.